 You may be eligible for FMLA protection if you meet the following conditions: 1) If you’re an employee to the company for at least twelve months, and 2) If you have worked for a minimum of 1,250 hours during your twelve months period preceding your absence request.
 Additionally, that company must have at least 50 employees, and you have to live within 75 miles away from the working site.

 What Protection Does FMLA Provide?

-Any employer who is covered by FMLA must give eligible employees up to twelve weeks of leave during their twelve months if they fall under the following situations;
+Any employer who is covered by FMLA must give eligible employees up to twelve weeks of leave during their twelve months if they fall under the following situations:

-- Medical leave; when an employee isn’t in a good health to perform his or her duty at work.
+- Medical leave; when an employee isn’t in good health to perform his or her duty at work.

 FMLA Leave – Is It A Paid Leave?

-What Employers Can not Do When You’re Under FMLA Leave!
+When You’re Under FMLA Leave

-Do You Need An Attorney To Take Care Of Your Employment Related Problems?
+Do You Need An Attorney To Take Care Of Your Employment-Related Problems?

-battle alone, you need a tough guy who can deal with them and win your case.
-Employers have more experience than employee and they know clearly how to deal with dispute.
-If don’t hire a lawyer you chances of claiming your right and damages that have been done to you is slim.
+You should also know that most employers have their team of lawyers.
+A dispute may arise between you and them.
+You don’t want to fight the battle alone.
+You need a tough guy who can deal with them and win your case.
+Employers have more experience than an employee, and they know how to deal with a dispute.
+If you don’t hire a lawyer, your chances of claiming your rights and damages are slim.

 Finding A Lawyer